the-kido/cs-notes/content/Loops and Conditionals/Methods.md

 	return intA + intB;
 }
 ```

-* Every branch of your code must have a return
+Every branch of your code must have a `return` if the return type is not `void`
-`
 ```java
 public static boolean isEven(int intA)
 {